Getting Started: Map & Aerial Photography Library

 Aerial Photographs must be requested in advance due to the large size and complex organization of our collection.
 Details on how to request aerial photographs for viewing and copying may be found at Aerial Photography Research Service (APRS).
 For University of Oregon and Oregon University System (OUS) affiliated persons, we will pull the appropriate photographs and notify you when they are ready to be viewed in Knight Library.
 If you are a remote OUS user and cannot come to Eugene to view the photographs, contact us about viewing options.

-Non-OUS persons are charged a pulling and scanning fee for aerial photographs.
-This fee covers labor costs.
-Non-OUS patrons may also use the Aerial Photograph Research Service to request the library scan sheet maps and deliver them electronically for a fee.
+Non-OUS persons are charged a fee for aerial photograph research and duplication through the Aerial Photography Research Service.
 Details about fees are listed on our Detailed Rates page.

 A professional librarian is available to assist with the map collection between 9 am and 5 pm on weekdays.
 (You may access the majority of the maps and GIS data anytime Knight Library is open.)
 If you have an in-depth research question or want to consult about using GIS data, you may wish to make an appointment to make the most efficient use of your time.
 Use the Contact Us form.
 The MAP/GIS Librarian is generally available during regular business hours, and several other librarians can help you search the collection and provide access to the historic collections which are in a locked location.